HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 We have a long way to go for TTFB.
 75% of our websites were in the 4G connection group and 25% in the 3G group, with the remaining ones negligible.
 At 4G effective speeds, only 19% of origins had "good" performance.

 You may be asking yourself how TTFB can even occur with offline connections.
 Presumably, most of the offline sites that record and send TTFB data use [service worker caching](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Offline_Service_workers).

-TTFB can also be thought of as "response start" regardless of whether a server is involved.
-Service worker startup times can be long, which could be why their "TTFB" isn't always below 0.5 seconds.
-Also, some of these sites may first check for a cache handler fail before serving up the service worker cache.
-Even with longer startup times, these sites on average achieve first byte faster than the other connection categories.
+TTFB measures how long it takes the first byte of the response for the page to be received, even if that response is coming from the Cache Storage API or the HTTP Cache.
+An actual server doesn't have to be involved.
+If the response requires action from the service worker, then the time it takes the service worker thread to start up and handle the response can also contribute to TTFB.
+But even considering service worker startup times, these sites on average receive their first byte faster than the other connection categories.

 {{ figure_markup(
   image="performance-TTFB-by-rank.png",